-A full list of contributors can be found in GitHub's overview.
+A full list of contributors can be found on GitHub.

 2.5.1 Vendored Code

 Argon2

 The original Argon2 repo can be found at https://github.com/P-H-C/phc-winner-argon2/.

 Except for the components listed below, the Argon2 code in this repository is copyright (c) 2015 Daniel Dinu, Dmitry Khovratovich (main authors), Jean-Philippe Aumasson and Samuel Neves, and under CC0 license.